Thalanki-Jahnavi/Music-Streaming-Website/README.md

 $password = "";
 $database = "music_streaming";

-If your project uses connect.php for the database connection, make sure the database details in that file are also correct.
+If the project uses connect.php for the database connection, make sure the database details in that file are also correct.

-Step 6: Run the Project
+6. Run the Project

 Open your web browser and enter: